decanus/bureka/README.md

 **:warning: WORK IN PROGRESS! :warning:**

-A libp2p compatible implementation of the pastry DHT in go
+A libp2p compatible implementation of the [Pastry DHT](http://rowstron.azurewebsites.net/PAST/pastry.pdf) in go.